 We accept most household paints: latex or oil, interior or exterior, metal paint and primer, and aerosol paint cans.
 Paint cans can be empty, partially-full or full.
 Paint must be collected from your vehicle by a staff member; there is no public drop-off.

-We CANNOT accept craft paints, grout or roofing tar.
+We CANNOT accept craft paints, adhesives, grout, or roofing tar.
 See Options for Other Types of Recyclables for suggestions as to where you can take household hazardous waste items that we are unable to.